isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-grit-sandpaper-for-primer-before-paint.markdown

 [Concrete Rust Remover](https://pestpolicy.com/best-concrete-rust-remover/)
 ) without any challenge.
 Indeed, the rust thickness (if less than 0.5mm) can easily be polished by using coarse grit sandpaper without blocking grit spacing.
-Rapid debris removal can also be attained by using coarse grit sandpaper, while the varnish layer is nicely cleaned by this grit size.�Coarse grit sandpaper size range from 40 to 60.
+Rapid debris removal can also be attained by using coarse grit sandpaper, while the varnish layer is nicely cleaned by this grit size.
+Coarse grit sandpaper size range from 40 to 60.
 ### 3. Medium
 Medium grit sandpaper is meant for pre-sanded surfaces such as sawed wood, rust-free metal surface, medium roughness composite material, and pre-cleaned hardwood.
 The medium grit sandpaper grips on to small surface protrusion and cuts sharp edges to attain a soft chamfer.